amanbitian/Quants-with-python/README.md

  6. **Credit Derivative Pricing:** Develop models for pricing credit derivatives, like credit default swaps (CDS), which are essential for managing credit risk.

+ 7. Develop **capital models-PD LGD and EAD models for the Credit card, Mortgage, and Overdraft**

+ 8. Develop machine learning decision models using XGB and deep learning (e.g. RNN, NLP Transformer) algorithms for **adjudication and risk modeling for TD Auto loan portfolio.**

+ 9. Using ARCH model to create a risk dashboard for a portfolio of assets (Equities, Futures, Options, etc.) by predicting 1-day and 5-day forward vols.
+    - The dashboard contains factor betas, VaR, CVaR, etc. and was calculated for a point-in-time asset portfolio using iid shocks extracted from historical equity data.

 site to read about quants [https://qfeuniversity.com/]